matthias-jaeger-net/quadratic-curves/README.md

 ## Imagine the following program

 ![Curve example](curve.jpg)
-An upwards pointing quadratic curve plotted with the code below.
+An image of an upwards pointing quadratic curve plotted with code.

 ```python
 """